flyelfsky/flutter_animated_dialog/README.md

-# flutter_animated_dialog_updated

-This is just updated version of original package flutter_animated_dialog which isn't maintained anymore
+**This is just updated version of original package flutter_animated_dialog which isn't maintained anymore**

 A new Flutter dialog with a series of beautiful animations, slide fade rotate size scale rotate3D animations.
 Dialog barrier include status bar at the top of screen, solved the problem of default dialog.